npqst/sabsr3-g2-pharmokinetics/README.md

 3. Metabolism
 4. Excretion

-These processes in this model are described as first order rate reactions with the drug being administred to a central compartment from which there are "n" number of compartments.
+These processes in this model are described as first order rate reactions with the drug being administred to a central compartment from which there are "nr" number of peripheral compartments.

 The drug can be administered by two mechanisms in the model, which should be defined when running the model.
 1. Intravenous bolus - the drug is adminsitered directly into the central compartment